 Now that Memorial Day weekend has come and gone in 2014 and millions of kids are out of school for summer, many families are making their way to theme parks across the U.S. Kids, teenagers and adults alike can all find something entertaining to do at theme parks, which is why they are so popular with family travel and especially during the summertime.
-To protect your family travel investment, it is recommenced to purchase travel insurance.

 Some theme parks may be wizard-themed, some feature death-defying drops while others are taking a vintage approach with wooden roller coasters, but there are many major theme park happenings developing in the U.S. in 2014 that are worth noting.
 Here are some that are creating quite the buzz for the summer: